UPDATE (11.03.2019): Post revised for clarity. Some images updated.

 NYTIP enables significant service increases throughout The Bronx, as follows:

 The 2/5 swap north of East 180th Street station eliminates a conflict between the 5 express and 2 local.
 It also simplifies service by eliminating the branching that led to infrequent service on the Dyre Avenue branch; all 2 service runs to Eastchester – Dyre Avenue and all 5 service runs to Wakefield – 241st Street.
-Owing to higher ridership along White Plains Rd, the 5 express could run with expanded hours (i.e. beyond rush hours and possibly on weekends) to encourage ridership, as needed.
+Owing to higher ridership along White Plains Rd, the 5 express will run with expanded hours (i.e. beyond rush hours and possibly on weekends) to encourage ridership, as needed.

 As part of the Central Park West de-interlining, the C becomes an 8th Avenue express train and replaces the D in The Bronx.
-The de-interlining enables significant service increases on the C, which would run full-length trains (600′) instead of 480′ trains.
-It also gives Bronxites direct service to several major transit hubs – Port Authority Bus Terminal, Penn Station, World Trade Center, and Fulton Center.
+This de-interlining enables significant service increases on the C, which would run full-length trains (600′) instead of 480′ trains.
+It also gives Bronxites direct service to several major transit hubs – namely, Port Authority Bus Terminal, Penn Station, World Trade Center, and Fulton Center.
 B local service serves The Bronx all day with increased service, preserving connectivity to 6th Avenue.
-The B could run on weekends to encourage ridership and discourage driving on the Grand Concourse.
+The B will run on weekends to encourage ridership and discourage driving on the Grand Concourse.

 161st Street – Yankee Stadium station enhancement